argoproj-archive/docs/content/dev-cli-reference.md

 ## Log into Argo

-IMPORTANT: Before you can log into Argo, you must install the Argo CLI with this command:
+IMPORTANT: Before you can log into Argo, you must install the Argo CLI with a curl command:

 * For Mac